nculwell/MathStudy/Sciences.md

 ### Mechanics

+- Landau and Lifshitz (above)
 - Den Hartog. *Mechanics*
 - Kleppner and Kolenkow. *An Introduction to Mechanics*
 - Synge and Griffith, 1949. [*Principles Of Mechanics* (at The Internet Archive)](https://archive.org/details/principlesofmech031468mbp)
 - José and Saletan. *Classical Dynamics: A Contemporary Approach*
 - Lanczos. *The Variational Principles of Mechanics*
+- Goldstein, Goldstein and Poole. *Classical Mechanics*

 #### Fluid mechanics